CAAPIM/ephemeral-gateway-skeleton-repo/README.md

 		b) version
     c) Add this below copy gw7 (if needed) "COPY src/main/gateway/config/env.properties /opt/SecureSpan/Gateway/node/default/etc/bootstrap/env/env.properties"

+## Versioning
+If you have setup github with a webhook to jenkins, then each commit/merge to master will create artifacts using Jenkins build job.
+If you do not want to create artifact on each merge, you can remove github webhook, keep git url in Jenkins job, so that you can run this job manually.

 # Giving Back
 ## How You Can Contribute
 Contributions are welcome and much appreciated.
 To learn more, see the [Contribution Guidelines][contributing].